 How to make a program portable the hacker way (the hardest way/the fun way)

--These apps makes your program bigger
+• These apps make your program bigger

 They add an inevitable overhead for the sandbox code.

--These apps usually makes your program slower
+• These apps usually make your program slower

 Apps created this way must intercept all calls to disk access and registry access to redirect them in a sandbox.

--Sometimes these Apps are flagged as viruses by your antivirus
+• Sometimes these apps are flagged as viruses by your antivirus

-Required knowlege:
+Required knowledge:

 Tools Used: